bsd-ac/imsg-compat/README.md

 PS: This port requires *<sys/queue.h>*

+## Modifications

+This port is as faithful as possible to the OpenBSD implementation.<br>
+The only addition is the [src/_imsg_compat.h](src/imsg_compat.h) header file which defines static standalone implementations of compat functions.

 ## Credits

 The port has been made possible due to the excellent works of the tmux